 Ladoire’s regulator complication is unique in the world of horology.
 Entirely set on micro ball bearings, it has no hands, besides the off-center hand for the GMT.
 Ladoire owns an international patent for this unique technology using ceramic micro ball bearings.

 The Black Widow collection represents the second generation of Ladoire regulator timepieces and features a number of changes that were implemented based on customer feedback.
 Clients said that the timepieces should be smaller and lighter.

 To address these concerns Lionel decided to use titanium in the bezel, middle case and case-back of the Black Widow case.
 This allowed him to reduce the overall dimensions and weight of the case.
 The resulting case is lighter and more comfortable than the original (the Ladoire Roller Gaurdian Time).
 The case is much more sleek, without losing the cool asymmetrical look that has become a signature of the brand.

 Powering this amazing timepiece is Ladoire’s in-house movement.
 The movement Calvet/02, features an automatic winding gold micro-rotor, 38 jewels, and a signature “Black Widow” shaped bridge structure – all visible through the sapphire caseback.
 A screw type balance, coated in black A-DLC runs at 18,000 vph (2.5Hz).
 Power reserve is 52 hours.

-The titanium case is finished in A-DLC (advanced type of PVD coating) and measures 50.84mm x 41.77mm.
-The case sits very comfortable on the wrist.
-The sapphire crystal is cambered, and glare-proofed.
+The titanium case is finished in A-DLC (an advanced type of PVD coating) and measures 50.84mm x 41.77mm.
+The case sits very comfortably on the wrist.
+The sapphire crystal is cambered and glare-proofed.
 The caseback crystal is flat and glare-proofed.
 Water-resistance is 50 meters.
-The strap is made of smooth black full-grain leather, and is double hand-stitched.
+The strap is made of smooth black full-grain leather and is double hand-stitched.
 A black pin buckle (A-DLC), secures the strap to your wrist.